danwalterlink/vault/dnd.brew.mechanics.md

 ## unraveling weave
-DC Spell level - closeness to spell: damage type - school opposed types +5 when a spell fizzles after it was cast within your reach, you may use your reaction to cast a spell that takes at most an action.
+DC Spell level - closeness to spell: damage type - school opposed types +5 if you fail the check, chaos bolt at creature within reach. critical fail: arcane anomaly (DoD:225) when a spell fizzles after it was cast within your reach, you may use your reaction to cast a spell that takes at most an action.
 If you cast a spell this way, reduce the needed spell slot by up to half the fizzled spells level.

+## counterweave
+- disergy

+- synergy
+  expend a

 ## splitting spells
 [spellweave: echo]